mdschuster/GED-SupplementaryProjects/README.md

 ### Notes:

-I have included the required static libraries for Mac and Windows.
+I have included the required static libraries for Mac, Windows, and Linux.
 So, once compiled, the executables should be portable.

 **For Windows**, the Visual Studio `sln` file is located in the `visualstudio` directory.
 The projects have been properly configured to include all required libraries to create a 64-bit executable, which will be placed in the `bin` directory.

 **For Mac**, I have included raylib libraries for Arm, x86, and x86_64.
-The makefile will automatically determine the architecture and link as appropriate.
+The makefiles will automatically determine the architecture and link as appropriate.
 The final executable will have a `.x` extension and be located in the `bin` directory.

-**For Linux**, I have not included the appropriate static libraries.
-The GLFW and raylib libraries will need to be added and properly linked.
+**For Linux**, I have included the appropriate static libraries (compiled in WSL using Ubuntu 20.04.6 LTS).
+The makefiles will automatically link the correct libraries.
 Upon successful compilation, the final executable will have a `.x` extension and be located in the `bin` directory.